November 5, 2025

 To understand it better, imagine that you've just launched a new e-commerce website with a user interface that not only can be scrolled horizontally but also vertically.
 According to the agency, it's one of the latest trends in web design that actually engages real users.

 After 1 month of releasing the new website, you decided to check the results from it by checking Heatmaps.
 You saw with horror that no one interacted with it.
+This is where behavioral analytics tools and user behavior analysis shine.

 If the agency provided usability tests, they would spot that such an element is not useful or intuitive for real users.